-I'm currently available to speak and teach locally and regionally (Western U.S.), booking in 2019 and 2020.
-Travel from San Jose, California.
-You can contact me at firstname.lastname@example.org to inquire about having me teach and/or speak at your guild or shop.
+I'm currently available to speak and teach virtually for the foreseeable future.
+You can contact me at firstname.lastname@example.org to inquire about having me present and/or speak for your guild or shop.

-This scrap friendly 6-hour workshop is a great opportunity to explore improv piecing.
+This scrap friendly 6-hour workshop is a great opportunity to explore improv design with a precision pieced final piece.
 We’ll follow a set of guidelines involving measurement and specific cutting rules to create the puzzle pieces students will use to design and create their own unique improv slab.
 Many students leave with their first finished improv slab (approximately 18" x 20"), which can become a finished mini quilt or built upon for a larger project.
 Quilting ideas will be discussed.

 This 6-hour workshop includes cutting and piecing techniques to construct slabs to use as the building blocks for a project of any size... all without any math.
 Come play with angles in an easy and forgiving way to create a piece with great movement in your design.
 The class is fat quarter friendly.
-Many students leave with their first improv slabs (approximately 18" x 20" total), which can become a finished mini quilt or built upon for a larger project.
+Students can expect to leave with their first 1-2 dozen units, which can be combined to become a finished mini quilt or built upon for a larger project.
 Quilting ideas will be discussed.